airbnb/swift/swift.md

 }
 ```

-* **[2.4](#2.4) <a name='2.4'></a> Separate long function declarations with line breaks before each argument.** If there are external parameter names, include them on the *previous* line to avoid problems with auto-indenting.
-Also put the open curly brace on the next line so the first executable line doesn't look like it's another parameter.
+* <a id='long-function-declaration'></a>**Separate long function declarations with line breaks before each argument.** If there are external parameter names, include them on the *previous* line to avoid problems with auto-indenting.
+Also put the open curly brace on the next line so the first executable line doesn't look like it's another parameter. (<a href='#long-function-declaration'>link</a>)

 ```swift
 class MyClass {